Faroe Islands Explorer

 007843 - W20

-Our Faroe Islands Explorer escorted tour allows you to explore this fascinating group of islands, while having the convenience of a driver and English speaking guide along the way.
+Our Faroe Islands Explorer escorted tours take you on an amazing exploration of this fascinating group of islands, with the convenience of having a driver and English speaking guide along the way.

 - Tour the stunning Faroe Islands on one of the few escorted programs offered

 - Cross the “Bridge Over the Atlantic” and travel through undersea tunnels

 - Torshavn’s heart, Reyni, the old town with the world’s oldest surviving parliament building Tinganes and Skansin

 - Photography stops at breathtaking cliffs, houses with grass-covered roof tops, horses munching the greenest grass you’ll ever see

 Farewell dinner at Aarstova, Torshavn: add-on US$100 per person (must be pre-booked with your tour)